 How is the program delivered?

-The program is available in person at primary care sites across at least two BC communities, or virtually via secure phone or video.
+The program is available in-person at three primary care sites across BC communities, or virtually via secure phone or video.
+In the next phase, the project will expand to more BC locations.
 Participants have time-unlimited access to the program and can stay in the program until they determine they no longer need services.

 Program staff includes: